kdbanman/macros/doc/index.md

 The synchronization/recording runtime is offered as a service for game providers.

 A game community could be hosted on a service that deals with users, social, tournaments, rankings, etc.
-That game itself could be hosted on this service.
+That game instances could be synchronized on this service.

 # TODO